GrammaTech/j8-tests/Readme.md

 Every test family is associated with an **IR** or intermediate representation.
 The idea is that every tool, when run on an application, should provide output in a standardized format appropriate to the test family.
 For example, for the call graph construction test family, our IR is a serialization of the call graph.
 Every tool requires an **adapter** for every IR; the adapter is a piece of code that runs the tool and ensures its output matches the standardized format required by the IR.

 Once a tool has been run on an application and we have obtained the IR (such as a call graph serialization), we run multiple **test evaluators** on this IR.
-Every test evaluator compares some portion of the IR against a known **ground truth** For example, a test evaluator might check if a node corresponding to method `foo()` is present in the call graph.
+Every test evaluator compares some portion of the IR against a known **ground truth**.
+For example, a test evaluator might check if a node corresponding to method `foo()` is present in the call graph.
 If the test evaluator determines that the IR matches the ground truth, the appropriate test passes, otherwise it fails.

 <a name="architecture"/>